trust-net/dag-lib-go/README.md

 Once application execution completes (either due to application shutdown, or any other reason), call the `stack.DLT.Stop()` method to disconnect from all connected network peers.

 ## Example
-An example test program that implement a distributed network counter using DLT stack library is provided under the `tests/countr/app.go`.
+An example test program that implements a distributed network counter using DLT stack library is provided under the `tests/countr/app.go`.
 It can be used as following:

 ### Build test application